-(b) Graduates of United States schools shall be allowed to take the licensing examination prior to receipt of an official transcript provided that the school has verified, in writing, completion of all requirements for graduation or program completion.
+(b) Graduates of United States schools shall be allowed to take the licensing examination prior to receipt of an official transcript provided that the school has verified, in writing, completion of all requirements for graduation or program completion, including supervised clinical experience at the level of licensure sought.
 An official transcript shall be on file with the Board before the license is issued.